forestryio/forestry.io/hugo/content/blog/landing-page-create-static-site-copy.md

 ### Cross-browser and legacy browser support

-Automatically autoprefix your CSS to work across different browsers and versions.
+Babel and CSSNext process ensure that your JavaScript and CSS works as expected across different browsers and versions.

 ### Live-Reloading via BrowserSync